pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

 Please provide the following:

 - If the name of your project is not descriptive, a tag line (one sentence summary).
+    - Notifi aims to be the communication mesh that bridges projects in web3 with users in the real world by providing a deeply integrated and straightforward messaging experience.
 - A brief description of your project.
+    - Getting constant push notifications from your email, messages, social media platforms, and every other app can be overwhelming.
+With the explosion of a new generation of blockchain projects and the eventual mass adoption by the public in the banking (Defi & Payments), NFTs, and the gaming industry, the average consumer will need a new web3 ready notification experience to track and manage all their blockchain activity.
+    - Notifi aims to provide a simple entry point into the customer messaging world to help these projects avoid these unnecessary complexities.
+Developers will get worldwide connectivity by interacting with Notifi and getting additional fanout channels as we expand our platform.
 - An indication of how your project relates to / integrates into Terra.
+    -We want to be the messaging layer for the Terra Ecosystem of Projects and Users.
 - An indication of why your team is interested in creating this project.
+    -We are a team of builders who have spent considerable time in the messaging & observability space and have had the opportunity to launch these services for cloud providers such as Oracle Cloud and AWS.
+We see an exciting opportunity to build out the next layer service for web3 and help accelerate the adoption of the general public to projects.

 ### Project Details